elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_07.md

 * [SIB First steps with Python in Life Sciences](https://github.com/sib-swiss/first-steps-with-python-training/) (README file)
 * A training dataset/Slide deck

-!!!
-Checklist

-    * Collate metadata

-    * Share metadata alongside the materials

-    * Write learning outcomes in a SMART format

-    * Include detailed but brief information in the metadata to allow others to understand the context in which the training materials were originally used.

-    * Choose keywords from an ontology or controlled vocabulary that is relevant to your field

 ## Resources and references
 \bibliography